hanhEvizi/thedogapi_jest_supertest/README.md

 ### **Running Tests**
 - To run the tests, run the following command:
 `npm test`
-- To run test with the specific environment:
-`npm run test:qa`
+- To run test with the specific environment (example: .env.qa) `npm run test:qa`